HI‘ILEI DEVELOPMENTAL SCREENING PROGRAM

 What is development?

 Children grow and develop throughout their life.
-Early skills include taking a first step, smiling for the first time, and waving “bye bye”.
-As they grow older, children develop more skills as they play, learn, speak, behave, and move.
+Early skills include smiling for the first time, waving “bye bye”, and taking a first step.
+As they grow older, children develop more skills as they play, learn, speak, socialize, and move.

 What is a developmental screening?